AdobeDocs/commerce-learn.en/help/io-events/configure-commerce.md

 ## Video content {#video-content}

 * Configuration of the Adobe I/O events in the Commerce admin
-* Saving private key in Commerce admin
+* Saving a private key in the Commerce admin
-* Saving unique identifier in Commerce admin
+* Saving the unique identifier in the Commerce admin
-* Create an events provider
+* Create an event provider

 >[!VIDEO](https://video.tv.adobe.com/v/3415799)